SDarkra1/TF2-Hud-Reference/2-LISTS/Filelist.md

 gamemenu.res | **Controls tooltips, visibility ingame/inmenu, etc. of some main menu elements** sourcescheme.res | **Like clientscheme, but for old-style windows like the console**

 Of note, you can create custom closecaption files that can be named whatever you want (as long as they start with closecaption_).
-That said, they must have both the .dat and .txt file, though the .txt doesn't matter and can be completely blank (closecaption_english.txt is unnecessary, since it exists in the vpk's).
+That said, they must have both the .dat and .txt file, though the .txt doesn't matter and can be completely blank (closecaption_english.txt is unnecessary since it exists in the vpk's).
 These files can be loaded with the console command:
 ```
 cc_lang custom // will load "resource/closecaption_custom.dat", the rest is implied
 ```